photographs of scholars, teachers, and librarians looking at sources, text reading "marchand history labs at uc davis"

 Located between Sacramento and the San Francisco Bay Area, Yolo County was one of the state’s original 27 counties dating to 1850.
 Although diverse communities of Indigenous peoples, Asian Americans, Latino/as, and African Americans have long inhabited the county, there is scant historical research or broad public awareness about their histories.
 Most residents do not know that three Patwin tribes consider Yolo County to be their traditional lands or that the first African American resident there arrived in 1854 as an enslaved person.
 During World War II, Yolo County had the largest number of Mexican braceros in California, while the U.S. government uprooted numerous local Japanese American farm families and incarcerated them.

-Our team of student researchers and scholars will comb through the Yolo County Archives’ extensive primary source collections, which include property records, court cases, census records, coroner’s inquest files, newspapers, and photographs.
-We will identify 4-6 historical case studies involving diverse communities to investigate in depth.
-Working with curriculum experts and teacher leaders and in conjunction with a HIS 102M seminar, we will then develop resources to bring those stories to K-12 students in our community.
+For this History Lab, a team of student researchers and scholars combed through the Yolo County Archives’ extensive primary source collections, which include property records, court cases, census records, coroner’s inquest files, newspapers, and photographs.
+The team plans to identify 4-6 historical case studies involving diverse communities to investigate in depth.
+Working with curriculum experts and teacher leaders and in conjunction with a HIS 102M seminar, the group will develop resources to bring those stories to K-12 students in our community.
 The project will ultimately pilot the lessons and curriculum resources in local elementary and secondary school classrooms and provide professional learning institutes for educators.

-In the Winter of 2023, the UC Office of the President granted UC Davis programmatic investments meant to combat antisemitism, Islamophobia and other forms of bias, bigotry and discrimination.
-In the Spring, CHSSP's Beth Slutsky and UC Davis History Professor Stacy Fahrenthold's proposal "Diverse Narratives: The Middle East in Historical Context" was selected by the UC Davis Committee as a recipient of the Addressing Bigotry and Bias Funding Opportunity.
+Description: In the Winter 2023, the UC Office of the President granted UC Davis programmatic investments meant to combat antisemitism, Islamophobia and other forms of bias, bigotry and discrimination.
+CHSSP's Beth Slutsky and UC Davis History Professor Stacy Fahrenthold's proposal "Diverse Narratives: The Middle East in Historical Context" was selected by the UC Davis Committee as a recipient of the Addressing Bigotry and Bias Funding Opportunity.

-This History Lab will involve professors, CHSSP leaders, and graduate students collaboratively creating both a lecture series and permanent public history resources.
+This History Lab involves professors, CHSSP teacher leaders, and graduate students collaboratively creating both a lecture series and permanent public history resources.

 The series will result in the following outcomes: